By Jeff Bendix

 Similarly, carriers have to take into account the wide variation in malpractice payouts among and even within individual states.
 Other factors used to set premiums, Lawrence says, include any previous claims history, number of hours worked per week, how long a doctor has practiced, and whether they perform procedures outside their specialty.

-Where to buy insurance
+Where to buy Medical Malpractice Insurance

 Doctors and practices can buy malpractice coverage either directly from a carrier or through an insurance broker.
 If going the direct route, experts advise researching the carrier’s financial strength rating from A.M.
 Best—and to buy from a company with an “A” rating or better—as well as its reputation for customer service.